kamoah233/CS-471-PROJECT/CPUSCHED/README.md

 Starting from the source code, the program can be compiled

+Must direct to folder CPUSCHED, then

+The program can be compile in Terminal using the following command: g++ -o main  main.cpp fifo.cpp sjf.cpp priority.cpp

 ## Running the program

 The program can be run in Terminal using the following command:

-g++ -o main  main.cpp fifo.cpp sjf.cpp priority.cpp

-## The program can be run in Terminal using the folLowing command:
+./main